 The probate process can be complex and time-consuming, and can take months or even years to complete.
 When issues are in dispute, the resulting probate litigation can make the process even longer.
 Examples of common probate disputes include the following:

 - Claims of fraud, undue influence or incapacity

 - Beneficiary disagreements

 - Accusations that the executor has a conflict of interest or has breached his or her fiduciary duty

 - Requests to remove an executor

 A probate litigation lawyer can ease the burden of protracted probate administration or litigation by offering advice and guidance throughout the process.
-Our San Francisco estate planning lawyers offer comprehensive assistance that includes advising executors on how to comply with fiduciary duties and representing the interests of beneficiaries or disinherited heirs.
+Our San Mateo estate planning lawyers offer comprehensive assistance that includes advising executors on how to comply with fiduciary duties and representing the interests of beneficiaries or disinherited heirs.